Chair |

 Astrid Carrington, PhD, LMFT-S (She/Her)

 Dr. Carrington is a Licensed Marriage and Family Therapist Supervisor in the State of Texas and is an AAMFT Supervisor Candidate.
-She co-owns a group practice in Austin Texas where she helps trans kids, individuals, and families while serving as an adjunct professor to local counseling programs.
+She practices in Austin, Texas where she helps kids, individuals, and families while serving as an adjunct professor to local counseling programs.
 Astrid holds a PhD in Counselor Education and Supervision and MS in Human Services: Marriage and Family Therapy/Counseling from Capella University’s CACREP programs.
-Her area of research focuses on the intersectionality of transgender mental health by uplifting and supporting transgender voices.
-As a bi-trans woman, Astrid has a deep attachment to the queer community and advocacy efforts.
+Her area of research focuses on the intersectionality of women and transgender mental health by uplifting their own voices.

 Treasurer